 The Portuguese non-habitual resident status includes a number of very attractive benefits for foreigners with pensions or other forms of foreign based income.
 But the non-habitual residents must also pay income tax in Portugal.
-We tell you how the IRS works for these special residents.

 First of all, to benefit from this status you need to satisfy a number of conditions: